etpedror/usermgmt/README.md

 #### Exposed Methods
 **Start-Logging**
-Initiliazes the logging options and sets the path where to write the logs to, creating the folder structure if this doesn't exist.
+Initializes the logging options and sets the path where to write the logs to, creating the folder structure if this doesn't exist.
 If left empty, the current path is used.

 **Write-Log**
 Writes a message to the log file, creating it if non existing.